 "While some governments across the region are waking up to this truth, Iran is moving in the opposite direction.

-"The actions of the Iranian regime are holding Iran back, isolating its people and suffocating their immense potential, and preventing Iran from enjoying normal and productive relations with the outside world."'Shine a spotlight'
+"The actions of the Iranian regime are holding Iran back, isolating its people and suffocating their immense potential, and preventing Iran from enjoying normal and productive relations with the outside world."

 In his speech, Mr Hague cited the cases of former presidential candidates Mir-Hossein Mousavi and Mehdi Karroubi, who have been under house arrest for seven months.